jromers/k8s-ol-howto/nfs-client/README.md

 # How-to: Install NFS Client Provisioner and use NFS as persistent storage for on-premise Oracle Linux and Kubernetes deployments

 In this How-to guide I’ll describe the configuration steps to setup the NFS Client Provisioner on an Oracle Linux on-premise Kubernetes cluster.
 The provisioner automatically creates persistent volumes in Kubernetes for an external, already configured NFS server.
-The following software packages are used in this deployment:

-* [Oracle Linux Vagrant Boxes](https://github.com/oracle/vagrant-boxes) to build 3-node Kubernetes cluster
-* [Helm](https://docs.helm.sh/) to install Kubernetes applications
-* [NFS Client Provisioner](https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner) using an external NFS server

 I use this configuration in Kubernetes demos, workshops or even in small proof of concept installations where you want to have a quick installation experience.
 But do not hesitate to use this How-to guide for bare-metal or other virtual deployments.